 How's your 2026 going so far?

-For many of us, the last month of 2025 was heavy on feedback: the positives, the criticisms, and the reviews of how we worked and how our teams performed.
+For many of us, the last month of 2025 was heavy on feedback: we reviewed how we worked and how our teams performed, the positives and the areas for improvement.

-To kick off 2026, we are going to explore frameworks to help us navigate a hard one-on-one conversation.
+To kick off 2026, we are going to explore frameworks to help us navigate hard one-on-one conversations.

 The paper that changed how I think about criticism

-In the paper, two student groups received largely critical feedback.
+The two student groups received largely critical feedback.
 The researchers then tested different ways to frame the same criticism and how they were perceived by the student groups.
-They framed the way they delivered the criticism in three types (while the criticism itself remained the same):
+They delivered the criticism in three types (while the criticism itself remained the same):

-High standards: the work is being held to a bar
+High standards mean the work is being held to a bar

-Assurance of capability: I believe you can meet the bar
+Assurance of capability means I believe you can meet the bar

 When the criticism was delivered without the buffer of ‘assurance of capability’, students were more likely to interpret it through the lens of bias and rejection, and motivation dropped.
 Praise alone did not improve how feedback was received, nor did high expectations alone.
-When it arrived with both layers, students responded well, motivation and identification improved.
+When it arrived with both layers, students responded well, and their motivation improved.

-The founder translation: criticism is rarely heard as “about the work.”
+The founder's translation: criticism is rarely heard as “about the work".

 This is why founders often default to two extremes:

-They soften criticism with warmth and compliments, hoping to keep the relationship intact, but the behaviour you want to remove persists.
+We soften criticism with warmth and compliments, hoping to keep the relationship intact, but the behavior we want to remove persists.

 The ‘wise criticism’ principle

-When you criticise someone’s work, you are sending two messages at once:
+When we criticize someone’s work, two messages are received by the receiver at once:

 A message about the standard

 Most leaders focus on the first and assume the second will be inferred correctly.
-In reality, the second is where most people panic.
-Wise feedback makes the second message explicit, so the first message can be heard.
+In reality, the second is what most people hear and panic.
+Wise feedback makes the second message explicit so the first message can be heard and perceived as neutral information.

 1) Set the standard first

-Instead of conveying disappointment, focus on the standard, the culture you’re setting, and move the discussion from personality to common norms and shared rules.
+Instead of conveying disappointment, focus on the standard and the culture you’re setting, and move the discussion from personality to common norms and shared rules.

 2) Add the buffer: assurance of capability

 After giving the criticism, firmly say: “I’m being direct because I believe you can meet that bar.”
 It turns criticism from a threat into a form of inclusion.
-It says: You are not being demoted from the team; you are being invited deeper into the culture.
+It conveys: You are not being demoted from the team; you are being welcomed closer to our culture.

 Wise feedback is not about being gentle or removing pressure in a crisis; it is about removing interpretive ambiguity and preventing mistrust.
 By saying, “This is a high-pressure quarter, and I am going to be more direct.
 I’m doing that because the standard matters and because I believe you can hit it with the right structure,” you reiterated the performance and protected the relationship.